2013 Minnesota Lynx season

-The 2013 WNBA season was the 15th season for the Minnesota Lynx of the Women's National Basketball Association.
+The 2013 Minnesota Lynx season was the 15th season for the Minnesota Lynx of the Women's National Basketball Association, and the 4th season under head coach Cheryl Reeve.

 The Lynx won their second WNBA Championship in three years, and led the league in wins for the third straight season.

 The Lynx entered the season as the two-time defending WNBA Western Conference champions.
 The Lynx won the 2011 WNBA Finals, but lost the 2012 WNBA Finals to the Indiana Fever.

 The 2012 season saw the retirement of veteran center Taj McWilliams-Franklin.
 The Lynx replaced her in the offseason, trading guard Candice Wiggins for former University of Minnesota standout Janel McCarville, who had played with Lynx point guard Lindsay Whalen in college.

 Despite returning three olympians and an all-star in their starting lineup, the Lynx were considered something of an afterthought going into the season, with much of the press going to the Phoenix Mercury, which drafted Brittney Griner.

 Despite the lowered expectations, the Lynx had another outstanding season, finishing with the best record in the WNBA for the third straight year, and placing four players in the WNBA All-Star Game.
 After dispatching the Seattle Storm in the opening round of the playoffs, the Lynx swept the Phoenix Mercury in the Western Conference Finals, to earn their third straight trip to the WNBA Finals.
 They then defeated the Atlanta Dream to win their second WNBA title in three years.

 Transactions

-WNBA Draft
+WNBA draft

-The following are the Lynx' selections in the 2013 WNBA Draft.
+The following are the Lynx' selections in the 2013 WNBA draft.